Strategy evolution on temporal hypergraphs

 \section{Discussion}

-By studying the evolution of cooperation on temporal hypernetworks, we highlight the importance of temporal higher-order interactions on the fate of cooperators.
-Since higher-order interactions can connect multiple individuals at the same time, it is a reasonable way to represent group interactions.
-We demonstrate that group interactions play a crucial role in facilitating cooperation compared to traditional pairwise interactions.
-Also, higher-order interactions embedded in hypernetworks are no longer restricted to the previous assumptions on traditional networks, where the group could only be defined over the focal individual and its first-order neighbors.

-Indeed, group interactions are more complicated than pairwise ones \cite{friedman2017community}.
-In microbial populations, the outcomes of 3-species cannot be fully predicted by pairwise outcomes \cite{gokhale2010evolutionary}.
-The complexity, such as the higher-order and time-varying interactions, comes along with group interactions.
-Note that the proposed framework of evolutionary dynamics on temporal hypernetworks not only applies to public goods games but also to multi-strategy \cite{tarnita2011multiple,gokhale2014evolutionary,sinervo1996rock}, multi-player games with nonlinear and general payoff functions \cite{li2014cooperation,zhou2018coevolution,li2015evolutionary,zhou2015evolution,zhou2018simple,li2016evolutionary}, which are important research topics in the future.
+Group (higher-order) interactions are naturally more complicated than pairwise encounters\cite{friedman2017community}, and the outcomes of multiplayer games cannot be fully predicted by pairwise models\cite{gokhale2010evolutionary}.
+Our research indicates that the effects of high-order interactions exhibit complexity and nonlinearity.
+Note that the proposed framework of evolutionary dynamics on temporal hypergraphs not only applies to public goods games but also to multi-strategy\cite{tarnita2011multiple,gokhale2014evolutionary,sinervo1996rock}, multi-player games with nonlinear and general payoff functions\cite{zhou2015evolution,li2016evolutionary}, which are important models of frequency-dependent behaviours.